Deepbaran/udemy-golang/README.md

     - Any other package name other than "main" will create reusable package.
     - "go build" only creates executable file from Executable package.
 If we ran it for reusable package, nothing will happen.
     - Reusable packages are a good place to define dependencies (helper code)
     - Anyime we create an Executable package, it MUST have a func called "main".
+This is the entry point for a program to execute the package.
 - What does 'import "fmt"' mean?
   - This line simply means that give my current code, all of the code and functionality contained within the package called "fmt".
   - "fmt" is a standard library package that is included with go by default.